Pruning Group 3 Clematis: A Complete Guide

 ‘Ernest Markham’ features striking magenta-red blooms with a velvety texture. - Clematis ‘Huldine’

 A more delicate-looking variety, ‘Huldine’ produces semi-nodding, white flowers with a hint of lavender.
-It blooms from midsummer through to autumn and creates a soft, elegant display. - Clematis ‘Purpurea Plena Elegans’
+It blooms from midsummer to autumn and creates a soft, elegant display. - Clematis ‘Purpurea Plena Elegans’

 This clematis showcases large, sky-blue flowers with a hint of lavender, blooming from midsummer to early autumn.
 It’s an excellent climber for walls and pergolas, offering a soft, calming display of colour. - Clematis ‘Comtesse de Bouchaud’